Louiseskinner01/project1-lskinner/TESTING.md

   ![html code screenshot](documentation/testing/form-validation/code-example.png)
 </details>

 The Phone and Email input fields are a little more restricted as they have specific requirements.
-The **phone input field** will only take a number value (0-9) and the **email input field** is even more restricted as it not only ensures that the user has entered an @ symbol, it also requires the input to be constructed in a certain way, prompting the user to enter more infomration after the @ sign.
+The **phone input field** will only take a number datatype and the **email input field** is even more restricted as it not only ensures that the user has entered an @ symbol, but also requires the input to be constructed in a certain way, prompting the user to enter more infomration after the @ sign.

 <details>
     <summary>Email validation</summary>